TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Script Controls
 ---------------

 At the top-left of the window, a set of buttons with which **KookaBlockly** scripts may be created, loaded, saved, run and stopped.
+See :numref:`scriptbtns`.

+.. _scriptbtns:
 .. figure:: images/script-control-buttons.png
    :width: 500
    :align: center